atao60/fse-cli/README.md

 - either as a stand alone one, i.e. `fse-<command>` or `fse-cli-<command>`,
 - or as a sub command, i.e. `fse <command>` or `fse-cli <command>`.

+> The arguments and options of each command are those of [Node.js: fs-extra](https://github.com/jprichardson/node-fs-extra) as far as possible.

 Let's start with displaying the versions of both [@atao60/fse-cli](https://github.com/atao60/fse-cli) and [fs-extra](https://github.com/jprichardson/node-fs-extra):